eingaeph/pip.imbue.hood/README.md

   adding comments explaining coding decisions etc.

   http://viewsourcecode.org links to a valuable tutorial by Jeremy.Ruten who works with Sanfilippo's code.
-Ruten works at a deep level and renders this work a partial redundancy.
+Ruten works at an informative level and renders this work a partial redundancy.
 But possibly his work is not directly usable for the this project.
 This project's goal is "achieving a teachable primary school understanding of kilo.c"